Skip to content

 How to Interact with Xen

-Describe your rules in testable language.
-A trading robot needs precise instructions, because vague strategy descriptions often lead to unreliable code.
+Describe your requirements using short, focused prompts.
+A trading robot needs precise instructions because vague or overly broad requests often lead to unreliable results.

 Good examples: